jiangxiluning/Deformable-DETR/README.md

   - modify transfomer's implementation to be adapted to Deformable-Attention
   - add image mask to MS-Deformable-Attention
   - add automatic mixed precision training
+  - use adam for the optimizer
+  - change lr for projection layers

 - 2020-11-24
   - add scale embedding